jhpyle/docassemble/_docs/docker.md

 ---

 [Docker] is a good platform for trying out **docassemble** for the first time.
-It can also be used as a production environment; Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central SQL server.
+It is also ideal in a production environment.
+Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central server.
 For information about how to install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.

 # Installing Docker